Ceterai/Ceterai.github.io/MyEnternia/Wiki/Inarus/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### Staris Chakram

+This ability makes chakram's owner able to manipulate its trajectory.
+Now has more distance and spin time.

 ## Sources

 Can be bought from merchants: